PipeWire/wireplumber/docs/rst/configuration/main.rst

 All sections are essentially JSON objects.
 Lines starting with *#* are treated as comments and ignored.
 The list of all possible section JSON objects are:

-Common configs are present in the main configuration file(wireplumber.conf), rest of the configs that can be grouped logically are grouped into separate files and are placed under ``wireplumber.conf.d/``.
+Common configuration options are present in the main configuration file(wireplumber.conf), rest of the configuration options that can be grouped logically are grouped into separate files and are placed under ``wireplumber.conf.d/``.
 More on this below.

 .. note::

-  The config search folder depends on the main config file.
-If the config file is bluetooth.conf then WirePlumber will search for ``bluetooth.conf.d`` not in the ``wireplumber.conf.d/`` folder.
+  The configuration search folder depends on the main configuration file.
+If the file is bluetooth.conf then WirePlumber will search for ``bluetooth.conf.d`` not in the ``wireplumber.conf.d/`` folder.

 * *context.properties*